- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

 Two-thirds of an 840g

-wild salmon fillet, cooked at 280F until the fat bubbles up throughout (from Santa Monica Farmer's Market)
+wild salmon fillet, cooked at 275F until the fat bubbles up (from Santa Monica Farmer's Market)

 Wild salmon has all the omega-3 you'll ever need and most of the micronutrients.
 Forget fish oil or krill oil supplements,

 this is the real deal.
-It's also incredibly tasty, especially the fat from the spinal area.
-I mean, oh my fricking lord.
+It's also incredibly tasty, especially the belly fat.

 Large head of broccoli, parboiled (from the Santa Monica farmer's market)